Your Digital Gateway to APAC mVAS · DCB Aggregator

 Going direct to carriers without a DCB aggregator

 Carrier relationships in APAC take years to build and require local legal entities, regulatory approvals, and technical integrations.
-Companies that attempt to go direct face 12–18 month timelines per market — by which time competitors are already monetising.
-A specialist DCB aggregator gives you immediate access to pre-built operator relationships from day one.
+Companies that go direct face 12–18 month timelines per market — by which time competitors are already monetising.

 02